-Applications for the new HRDC cycle opened May 1, 2021.
+Applications for the new HRDC cycle open May 30, 2022.

 HDRC uses the MyResearchProposal online application software.